Abhijit Banerjee: Personal life

 Abhijit Banerjee was married to Dr. Arundhati Tuli Banerjee, a lecturer of literature at MIT.
 Abhijit and Arundhati had one son together and later divorced.
 Their son, born in 1991, died in an accident in 2016.

-In 2015, Banerjee married his co-researcher, MIT professor Esther Duflo; they have two children.
+In 2015, Banerjee married his co-researcher, MIT professor Esther Duflo; they have two children, Noemie Banerjee (born 2012) and Milan Banerjee (born 2014).
 Banerjee was a joint supervisor of Duflo's PhD in economics at MIT in 1999.
-Duflo is also a Professor of Poverty Alleviation and Development Economics at MIT.
+Duflo is also a professor of Poverty Alleviation and Development Economics at MIT.

 Publications

 Books

+In 2019, he wrote together with Esther Duflo his latest book, "Good Economics for Hard Times," where he discusses possible solutions to a series of current issues such as inequality, climate change, and globalization.